JhOe1/Cyber-security-30-days-project/Day-07/README.md

     ```

 ### Conclusion
 By the end of this session, I successfully set up and enrolled a Windows Server into the Fleet management server.
-This marks an important step in building centralized monitoring capabilities for a security operations center (SOC).
-Future lessons will involve diving deeper into log analysis and leveraging system activity monitoring tools such as **Sysmon**.
+This is important in building centralized monitoring capabilities for a security operations center (SOC).

----

-## Next Steps
-In the next session, I will explore **Sysmon**—a powerful tool that monitors and logs system activity on Windows machines, offering valuable insights for threat detection and system auditing.

-Stay tuned!

----

-**Follow the challenge:**
-- GitHub: [Your GitHub Profile]
-- Twitter: [Your Twitter Handle]

-Thank you for following along on this journey!